KORONA CLOUD POS Review (formerly KORONA.pos Cloud)

-- There is a number of tutorial videos currently available on KORONA’s YouTube page.
+- There are a number of tutorial videos currently available on KORONA’s YouTube page.

 Negative Reviews & Complaints

-I spent a considerable chunk of time combing the web for reviews of KORONA.pos or COMBASE USA.
-I was only able to pull up four separate customer comments, and all of them were fairly positive in their assessment of KORONA.
+I spent a considerable chunk of time combing the web for reviews of KORONA CLOUD POS and COMBASE USA.
+I was only able to pull up four separate customer comments and all of them were fairly positive in their assessment of KORONA.
 So, I’ve come up with my own lists of pros and cons.

 Here are some negatives I notice about KORONA:

 - Basic Platform Is Missing Some Features: This is a result of KORONA’s Core+Modules model.
 The basic package is lacking in some areas.
 The inability to add product variations comes to mind as one major culprit.
-Additionally, in order to add product counts without any additional steps, you’ll have to pay for the KORONA.retail module (actually, you should probably do that anyway).
+Additionally, in order to add product counts without any additional steps, you’ll have to pay for the KORONA CLOUD POS retail module (actually, you should probably do that anyway).